tribula-mel/early_works/dadson/cpc464/README.md

 Connections:

-1. 3.5 mm mono jack was plugged into the speaker out connector (adjucent to the DIN connector) on the Monocorder end
+1. 3.5 mm mono jack was plugged into the speaker out connector (adjacent to the DIN connector) on the Monocorder end
 2. 3.5 mm TRRS jack was plugged into the headset connector located at the front of Optiplex

 On the software side I used Audacity.
-The configuration was ALSA / Headset Mic0 / 2 (Stereo) Recording Channels, microphone level at the max, with the 44100 Hz rate.
-Exported file was WAV Signed 16-bit PCM.
+The configuration was ALSA / Headset Mic0 / 2 (Stereo) Recording Channels, microphone level at 0.73, with the 44100 Hz rate.
+Exported file was `WAV Signed 16-bit PCM`.
 The output audio level on the Monocorder side was varied from around 85% to 50%.
-Microphone volume level on the system side was vaired from around 33% to 67% with PulseAudio Volume Control.
+Microphone volume level on the system side was varied from around 33% to 67% with PulseAudio Volume Control.
 Basically, initial conversions were tried with 85%/33% speaker/microphone levels, with some success, and gradually shifted to 50%/67% levels.
 While the later combo gave good results (not 100%),